ipfs-cluster/ipfs-cluster-website/content/documentation/reference/configuration.md

 be applied to the resultant configuration file when generating it with `ipfs-cluster-service init`.

+### Remote configurations

+Since version 0.11.0, the `service.json` may be initialized with a single `source` field containing a URL that points to a standard `service.json` file.
+This configuration is read on every start of the peer.

+A remote `service.json` can be used to point all peers the same configuration file stored in the same location.
+It is also possible to use an URL pointing to an file provided through IPFS.

 ### The `cluster` main section

 The main `cluster` section of the configuration file configures the core